top of page

 • Lemuel Tan

 *Stimming is short for self-stimulating.
 It is an emotional regulation mechanism, often unconscious.
-When someone with ASD feels a sudden rush of feelings, that energy needs to go somewhere.
+When someone with autism feels a sudden rush of feelings, that energy needs to go somewhere.
 Stimming provides an outlet for that energy.

 Disclaimer: The material on this blog is not to be used by any commercial or personal entity without expressed written consent of the blog's author.
 The article above is an opinion of an individual clinician and should not be taken as full clinical advice.
 The statements on this blog are not intended to diagnose, treat, cure or prevent any mental health or mental illnesses.
 Always consult your doctor for medical advice or seek professional therapy.

-51 views0 comments
+78 views0 comments

 bottom of page